Before Applying, You Should Know…

 A: No, there is not an application fee to apply for the Platforms Fund.

 Q: How do I receive Platforms Fund money if I am selected?

 A: A check can be made out to the lead applicant, any number of collaborators, or a fiscal sponsor.
 Anyone who receives funds will be personally responsible for applicable taxes associated with the award.
-They will be required to fill out a W-9 form and will be issued a 1099 to be filed with their annual tax return.
+They will be required to fill out a contract and a Form W-9 and will be issued a 1099 to be filed with their annual tax return.